Range access conditions, rules of conduct, and duties

 - Monitor users so that regular breaks are provided for target checks and set up.

-- Utilise the following commands as appropriate:
+- Utilize the following commands as appropriate:

 - Range Open: Ok to handle firearms and commence shooting